Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 When it comes back up go to the following website:

 [Windows Docker Installer](https://docs.docker.com/desktop/setup/install/windows-install/)

-**Note** - if this is your first time opening the Edge web browser you will have to click a few buttons to get going.
-Just say “No” to everything.

 - Click on the “Docker Desktop for Windows – x86_64” button to download Docker Desktop.
 - Once the download finishes, go into your Downloads directory and double click the installer to get it started.